 In addition, she has had freelance assignments including work for independent ensembles in Sweden, Denmark, Italy and Germany.
 Cecilia also has a clear talent for teaching and holds master classes and continuing professional development courses for conductors in Sweden and Europe.

-David was also the Project Manager for Lund Contemporary 2017, a festival of contemporary art music that Odeum arranges in collaboration with Skissernas Museum – Museum of Artistic Process and Public Art and in cooperation with several other local, regional and national actors.
+David is also Artistic Director and Producer of Lund Contemporary, a festival of contemporary art music that Odeum arranges in collaboration with several local, regional and national ensembles and institutions.

-David is a Lund-based composer and musicologist who studied the Master’s programme in composition at the Malmö Academy of Music under Luca Francesconi and Rolf Martinsson and, in the autumn of 2014, at the Lyon Conservatoire National Supérieur Musique et Danse under Michele Tadini and Philippe Hurel.
-He won second prize in the Uppsala Composition Competition in 2014 and has also won a STIM scholarship and a cultural scholarship from the City of Lund for his compositions.
-His work has been performed on several occasions both in Sweden and around the world.
+David is a Lund-based composer and musicologist who studied the Master’s programme in composition at the Malmö Academy of Music under Luca Francesconi and Rolf Martinsson and, at the Lyon Conservatoire National Supérieur Musique et Danse under Michele Tadini and Philippe Hurel.
+He won Second Prize in the Uppsala Composition Competition in 2014 and Third Prize in the Andrey Petrov Composition Competition in St Petersburg in 2016.
+He has also won a STIM scholarship, two grants from the Swedish Art Grants Commettee, and a cultural scholarship from the City of Lund for his compositions.
+His music has been performed both in Sweden and around the world.

-Previously, in addition to his activities as a composer, David has been Orchestra and Event Assistant at Odeum and has also played in the Lund University Academic Orchestra for a number of years.
-David is also a substitute producer during spring 2020.
+Previously, in addition to his activities as a composer, David has been Orchestra and Event Assistant at Odeum and also played in the Lund University Academic Orchestra for a number of years.

 Palaestra et Odeum

 Paradisgatan 4, Lund (entrance facing the University Square)

 SE-221 00 Lund

 SE-223 50 Lund